-- "That Provincial Government amend the BC Crown Policy Manual to explicitly include equality as a fundamental principle to guide Crown Counsel in performing their functions" - "That Provincial Government develop and implement a Crown Vulnerable Women Assault Policy to provide guidance on the prosecution of crimes of violence against vulnerable women, including women engaged in the sex trade" - "That Provincial Government adopt a policy statement in the BC Crown Policy Manual requiring that a prosecutor's evaluations of how strong the case is likely to be when presented at trial should be made on the assumption that the trier of fact will act impartially and according to the law" - "That Provincial Government develop guidelines to facilitate and support vulnerable and intimidated witnesses by all actors within the criminal justice system based on the best practices identified by the Commission through its review of protocols and guidelines existing in other jurisdictions" - "That the VPD establish a position of Aboriginal Liaison Officer whose responsibilities would include assisting Aboriginal persons in their interactions with the Missing Persons Unit" - "That courts consider making increased use of diversionary or alternative measures to deal with bench warrants and breaches of conditions.
-This is in light of the barriers that outstanding warrants have on the ability of vulnerable women who are victims of violent crime to access police services.
-And that proactive steps be taken to assist women to clear outstanding warrants" - "That best practice protocols be established for (1) enhanced victimology analysis of missing persons, (2) investigative steps in missing person cases, (3) collaborative missing person investigations collection, (4) storage and analysis of missing persons data, and (5) training specific to missing person investigations" - "That Provincial Government establish a provincial partnership committee on missing persons to facilitate the collaboration of key players in the ongoing development of best practice protocols for missing person cases.
-The committee should be chaired by a senior government official and include representatives of the missing and murdered women's families, Aboriginal organizations, community groups, service providers, police, and Victim Services"
+- Monitoring outstanding missing person cases; - Automatic annual review of unsolved cases; - Closing missing person files; - Prevention and intervention; and - The role and authority of the BCPMPC" - "That the provincial standards require a proactive missing persons process whereby police must take prevention and intervention measures including "safe and well" checks when an individual is found" - "That best practice protocols be established for (1) enhanced victimology analysis of missing persons, (2) investigative steps in missing person cases, (3) collaborative missing person investigations collection, (4) storage and analysis of missing persons data, and (5) training specific to missing person investigations" - "That Provincial Government establish a provincial partnership committee on missing persons to facilitate the collaboration of key players in the ongoing development of best practice protocols for missing person cases.
+The committee should be chaired by a senior government official and include representatives of the missing and murdered women's families, Aboriginal organizations, community groups, service providers, police, and Victim Services" - "That Provincial Government establish an agency independent of all police agencies with the purposes to include co-ordinating information, identifying patterns, establishing base rates, checking on police investigations, ensuring accountability for linked interjurisdictional series, and warning the public.
+It should provide oversight and analytic functions, but it should not be an investigating entity" - "That provincial authorities create and maintain a provincial missing person website aimed at educating the public about the missing persons process and engaging them in proactive approaches to prevention and investigation" - "That provincial authorities establish a provincial 1-800 phone number for the taking of missing person reports and accessing case information" - "That Provincial Government mandate the use of Major Case Management (MCM) for major crimes and that the Director of Police Services develop these MCM standards in consultation with the police community and through a review of best practices in other jurisdictions" - "That the Director of Police Services mandate accountability under the MCM standards by requiring that police forces: - Provide an explanation as to why MCM was not used for a "major crime" in an annual report to the Director of Police Services; - Notify the Director of Police Services of all "major crime" investigations that are not under active investigation and have remained open for more than one year.
+Upon receipt of such notification, the Director will appoint another police department to conduct an independent audit of the prior investigation and conduct such additional investigatory steps as it deems necessary, and report its finding to the Director and the originating police agency; and - Conduct annual internal audits of a statistically valid random selection of MCM investigations to ensure proper compliance with the model" - "That issues related to a single electronic MCM system for British Columbia, as well as compatibility with cross-Canada systems, be reviewed as part of the consultation on MCM standards set out above" - "That the Director of Police Services mandate provincial standards for multi-jurisdictional and multi-agency investigations to be incorporated into the provincial MCM standards referred to in - recommendation 8.2"

-- "That Provincial Government mandate the use of Major Case Management (MCM) for major crimes and that the Director of Police Services develop these MCM standards in consultation with the police community and through a review of best practices in other jurisdictions" - "That the Director of Police Services mandate accountability under the MCM standards by requiring that police forces: - Provide an explanation as to why MCM was not used for a "major crime" in an annual report to the Director of Police Services; - Notify the Director of Police Services of all "major crime" investigations that are not under active investigation and have remained open for more than one year.
-Upon receipt of such notification, the Director will appoint another police department to conduct an independent audit of the prior investigation and conduct such additional investigatory steps as it deems necessary, and report its finding to the Director and the originating police agency; and - Conduct annual internal audits of a statistically valid random selection of MCM investigations to ensure proper compliance with the model" - "That issues related to a single electronic MCM system for British Columbia, as well as compatibility with cross-Canada systems, be reviewed as part of the consultation on MCM standards set out above" - "That the Director of Police Services mandate provincial standards for multi-jurisdictional and multi-agency investigations to be incorporated into the provincial MCM standards referred to in - recommendation 8.2" - "That the Director of Police Services consult with the BC Association of Police Chiefs and the RCMP to create a protocol or framework for multi-jurisdictional major case investigations to ensure the timely and seamless implementation of multi-agency teams, including a provision for an independent panel to resolve disputes regarding when the protocol should be triggered" - "That Provincial Government commit to moving expeditiously to implement a regional Real Time Crime Centre"
+- "That the Director of Police Services consult with the BC Association of Police Chiefs and the RCMP to create a protocol or framework for multi-jurisdictional major case investigations to ensure the timely and seamless implementation of multi-agency teams, including a provision for an independent panel to resolve disputes regarding when the protocol should be triggered" - "That Provincial Government commit to moving expeditiously to implement a regional Real Time Crime Centre"